KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 use with DBus.
 Line 2 turns on the display of the Cancel button, which is off by default.

 Lines 3 through 7 are a loop.
-Line three runs qdbus to check if the Cancel button has been pressed, and if it hasn't been pressed yet, runs line 4 through 6.
+Line three runs qdbus to check if the Cancel button has been pressed, and if it hasn't been pressed yet, runs lines 4 through 6.
 Line 4 is again a delay, representing processing in a real application.
-Line 5 runs qdbus to get the current progress bar setting, and adds one to the count (I could have just kept a counter variable, but this approach shows another qdbus usage).
+Line 5 runs a `qdbus` command to get the current progress bar setting, and adds one to the count (this could have just been kept as a counter variable, but this approach shows a different `qdbus` usage).
 Line 6 then sets the progress bar to the incremented value.
 Line 8 closes the progress bar dialog if the Cancel button has been pressed.